Eleven-week course for adults

 1. Meet online once-a-week for an hour.

-3. Discuss the origins of the themes of the two cities in The Bible, Homer’s Iliad, Plato’s Republic, Vergil’s Aeneid, and Augustine’s City of God.
+3. Discuss the origins of the themes of the two cities in the Bible and Plato’s Republic.

 4. Identify the six simple regimes of classical political philosophy and address their strengths and weaknesses.